300+ Black Friday sales you can shop right now

 - eBay: Tech, apparel and more is on sale at eBay for Black Friday this year.

-- Etsy: Shoppers with the Etsy app will have exclusive, early access to the Cyber Week sale (it begins for everyone else on November 25), where participating sellers will be offering discounts of up to 60% off across all categories.
+- Etsy: Etsy’s Cyber Week sale begins for everyone on November 25, where participating sellers will be offering discounts of up to 60% off across all categories.

 - Kohl’s: There are thousands of deals in-store and online all week long leading up to Black Friday, including 15% off and $15 Kohl’s Cash for every $50 spent on all purchases.